mhetrick/hetrickcv/README.md

 ### Bitshift
 This is a harsh waveshaping effect.
 It is particularly useful for taking a slow, smooth CV value and creating a lot of rapid discontinuities.
 The effect is produced by taking the internal floating-point representation of the signal and turning it into a 32-bit integer.
 The integer's bits are then shifted left (<<, which produces aggressive alterations to the signal) or right (>>, which is mostly just attenuation).
 Because the algorithm for this module has expected boundaries, you will need to select a range for the input signal. +/- 5V is the standard range for most audio generators in Rack.
 Some function generators will produce +/- 10V, though.
 Regardless, since this is a fairly harsh and experimental module, there's no need to select the "correct" range...

+### Blank Panel
+This highly fashionable module allows you to display your love for HetrickCV.
+You can right-click on this to select alternative panels.

 ### Boolean Logic (2-or-3 Input)
 These modules take in 2 or 3 gate inputs and produce 6 gates that represent the true-or-false states of the inputs.
 The input is considered true if it is currently above 1V (gates do not need to be used, but they provide the most predictable behavior... still, try throwing in all sorts of signals).
 The various outputs are as follows:
 - OR: This output is true if any input is true.